 - Essential Oils (optional but good): Bug off blend (contains all of the above), lavender and lemon (10+ drops of each)

-Add the butter(s) and beeswax to the double boiler and stir until all have melted.
+- Add the butter(s) and beeswax to the double boiler and stir until all have melted.
 Remove from heat, add the Vitamin E oil and any other essential oils and pour into molds.
-These are the molds I used but I also love these Sunflower ones and these heart ones, which would both be great for gifts.
-There are also simple flower molds and actual bar shaped ones.
+T

 How do you keep the bugs away?
 Share below!